-Professor and Distinguished Research Scholar, Virginia Tech Carilion Research Institute
+Research Professor and Distinguished Research Scholar of Human Development, Virginia Tech Carilion Research Institute

-My program of research centers on the role of experience – across the human lifespan - in the development of competence.
-My research relies largely on experimental interventions in education, psychology, and pediatrics that provide rigorous tests of plausible developmental mechanism of change.
-In addition, I engage both epidemiological and longitudinal datasets to provide a broad contextual framework for identifying the multiple, inter-related conditions that influence biopsychosocial risk, protective, and facilitating factors.
-My research findings are highly relevant to many national and international policy issues.
-Accordingly, I have extended my research into topics that address “going-to-scale” and rapid application of scientific findings that can prevent disabilities, promote children’s education and health outcomes, and improve family and community well-being.
-This new field of “implementation science” represents a new frontier for the neurosciences and for educating health practitioners ands policymakers.
-The Virginia Tech Carilion Research Institute affords me a unique opportunity to pursue my research interests in collaboration with scientists, scholars, and practitioners who themselves are challenging old paradigms and forging a new frontier in human developmental science.
+Craig Ramey’s program of research centers on the role of experience – across the human lifespan - in the development of competence and robust health.
+His approach relies largely on experimental interventions in education, psychology, and pediatrics that provide rigorous tests of plausible developmental mechanisms of stability and change within dynamic, multilayered ecologies.
+In addition, he engages both epidemiological and longitudinal datasets to provide a broad contextual framework for identifying the multiple, inter-related conditions that influence biopsychosocial risk, protective, and facilitating factors.
+Ramey’s research findings are highly relevant to many national and international policy issues.
+Accordingly, he has extended his research into topics that address “going-to-scale” and rapid application of scientific findings that can prevent disabilities, promote children’s education and health outcomes, and improve family and community well being.
+This new field of “implementation science” represents a new frontier for the neurosciences and for educating health practitioners and policymakers.
+As Ramey says, the Virginia Tech Carilion Research Institute affords him a unique opportunity to pursue his research interests in collaboration with scientists, scholars, and practitioners who themselves are challenging old paradigms and forging a new frontier in human developmental science.

-For a full listing of Dr. Ramey's publications, visit PubMed.
+For a more complete listing of Craig Ramey's publications, visit PubMed.

 Education and Training

 - West Virginia University: PhD, Life Span Developmental Psychology